Utah - List View

-Visit Arches and discover a landscape of contrasting colors, landforms and textures unlike any other in the world.
-The park has over 2,000 natural stone arches, in addition to hundreds of soaring pinnacles, massive fins and giant balanced rocks.
-This red rock wonderland will amaze you with its formations, refresh you with its trails, and inspire you with its sunsets.
+Discover a landscape of contrasting colors, land forms, and textures unlike any other.
+The park has over 2,000 natural stone arches, hundreds of soaring pinnacles, massive rock fins, and giant balanced rocks.
+This red-rock wonderland will amaze you with its formations, refresh you with its trails, and inspire you with its sunsets.

-Follow in the footsteps of over 250,000 emigrants who traveled to the gold fields and rich farmlands of California during the 1840s and 1850s-the greatest mass migration in American history.
-More than 1,000 miles of trail ruts and traces can still be seen across 10 states on the California National Historic Trail.
+Follow in the footsteps of over 250,000 emigrants who traveled to the gold fields and rich farmlands of California during the 1840s and 1850s: the greatest mass migration in American history.
+The California National Historic Trail is over 5,000 miles long and covers portions of 10 states.
+Step into history along more than 1,000 miles of ruts and traces from travelers and their overland wagons.

-Located in south-central Utah in the heart of red rock country, Capitol Reef National Park is a hidden treasure filled with cliffs, canyons, domes and bridges in the Waterpocket Fold, a geologic monocline (a wrinkle on the earth) extending almost 100 miles.
+Located in south-central Utah in the heart of red rock country, Capitol Reef National Park is a hidden treasure filled with cliffs, canyons, domes, and bridges in the Waterpocket Fold, a geologic monocline (a wrinkle on the earth) extending almost 100 miles.

-Encompassing over 1.2 million acres, Glen Canyon National Recreation Area offers unparalleled opportunities for water-based & backcountry recreation.
+Encompassing over 1.25 million acres, Glen Canyon National Recreation Area offers unparalleled opportunities for water-based & backcountry recreation.
 The recreation area stretches for hundreds of miles from Lees Ferry in Arizona to the Orange Cliffs of southern Utah, encompassing scenic vistas, geologic wonders, and a vast panorama of human history.

 Once home to over 2,500 people, Hovenweep includes six prehistoric villages built between A.D.
 1200 and 1300.
 Explore a variety of structures, including multistory towers perched on canyon rims and balanced on boulders.
 The construction and attention to detail will leave you marveling at the skill and motivation of the builders.